VladRodionov/mcdc/README.md

 By embedding training, monitoring, and dictionary management directly inside the cache, MC/DC eliminates the need for any external coordination service — achieving the benefits of Managed Compression with zero infrastructure overhead.

-In short:

-> Facebook invented it, MC/DC democratized it.

-### Real-World Impact

-Real-world deployments have shown that dictionary-based compression dramatically improves cache efficiency — especially for workloads dominated by small and repetitive objects (e.g. JSONs, tweets, logs, or structured metadata).

-What We Know from Industry
-- Facebook reported up to 40 % more data stored on the same hardware using managed compression.
-- Their gains were consistent across multiple caching tiers and data types — demonstrating that even modest redundancy across keys can yield major savings once a shared dictionary is applied.

 ### What to Expect from MC/DC

 MC/DC integrates this idea directly into the caching layer, so you can expect:
-- up to 1.5 × – 2.0 × memory savings on typical web-scale datasets
+- up to 1.5x – 2.0x memory savings on typical web-scale datasets
-- Negligible CPU overhead thanks to the use of Zstandard’s dictionary mode and adaptive training heuristics
+- Reasonably moderate CPU overhead thanks to the use of Zstandard’s dictionary mode and adaptive training heuristics
 - Automatic adaptation — as your workload evolves, MC/DC retrains dictionaries and updates them without downtime
 - Compression ratios that outperform any client-side compression, because MC/DC compresses across similar objects, not just within each value